 Ann Elizabeth Armstrong holds both an M.F.A. in directing and a Ph.D. in theatre from the University of Hawai’i at Manoa.
 She is co-director of the “Finding Freedom Summer Project,” an initiative that is nurturing various interdisciplinary humanities projects surrounding the history of the civil rights movement.
 She created a walking tour of Western College campus that explores the events that occurred on this site while activists trained for Freedom Summer in 1964.
 For this work, she has received grants from the Ohio Humanities Council and the National Endowment for the Humanities.
 Dr. Armstrong’s scholarship includes publications on feminist pedagogy, community-based theatre, theatre of the oppressed, and intercultural theatre.
 She is an affiliate in Women’s Studies and American Studies, and she also teaches in the Western College Program.
 At Miami, she teaches directing, dramatic literature and community-based theatre, and directs in the production season.

-Emily Zakin has research interests in political philosophy, psychoanalysis, feminist theory, and nineteenth- and twentieth- century continental philosophy.
-She is a founding co-editor of philoSOPHIA: A Journal of Continental Feminism and co-editor of Derrida and Feminism: Recasting the Question of Woman (Routledge, 1997) and Bound by the City: Greek Tragedy, Sexual Difference, and the Formation of Polis (SUNY, 2009).
+Emily Zakin studies nineteenth- and twentieth-century continental philosophy, psychoanalysis, and feminist theory.
+Her current research focuses on the limits and possibilities of political community.
+The author of numerous book chapters and articles, she was also a co-founder of the journal PhiloSOPHIA and is the co-editor of Derrida and Feminism: Recasting the Question of Woman (Routledge, 1997) and Bound by the City: Greek Tragedy, Sexual Difference, and the Formation of the Polis (SUNY, 2009).

 Steve Norris, professor of History, research interests include Russian history, Nationalism, visual history, as well as film and history.
 He is author of Blockbuster History in the New Russia: Movies, Memory, Patriotism (Indiana University Press, 2012) and A War of Images: Russian Popular Prints, Wartime Culture, and National Identity, 1812-1945 (Northern Illinois University Press, 2006).
 His current project includes his work with images, nationhood, and propaganda in Russia during the 19th and 20th centuries.
 The project is entitled Communism's Cartoonist: Boris Efimov and the Soviet Century.
 Boris Efimov (1900-2008) was the most significant political caricaturist in Soviet history.
 He addresses Eflmov's career beginnings in Civil War Ukraine when he was just a teenager before he moved to Moscow in 1922 and worked as a cartoonist for major Soviet publications such as Izvestiia and Krokodil.
 Norris then addresses Eflmov's continuation in drawing caricatures for them until the collapse of the USSR in 1991.
 This Efimov involves an exhibition of his works, an album containing examples of his cartoons, and a biography of his life and work.